 -

-When your temporary contract is not extended.
+If your temporary contract is not extended.

 -

-👉 You are NOT entitled to a transition allowance if you resign yourself, except in special cases (such as dismissal due to serious culpable behaviour of the employer).
+👉 You are not entitled to a transition payment if you resign, except in special cases (for example, dismissal due to seriously culpable conduct by the employer).

-Higher severance payment: how does it work?
+Higher severance pay: how does that work?

 -